uncodedlb/waprolb/_posts/2015-1-21-Meetup-Jan.md

 ---
+title: "Web & Application Professionals Meetup - January"
+tags: [php, drupal, yeoman, grunt, bower, jekyll, "Chris Charlton", "Frank Andersen"]
+categories: meetup
+redirect_from: "/Meetup-Jan/"
 layout: post
-title: Jan 22, 2015 Meetup - Web & Application Professionals Meetup
-redirect_from: "/Meetup-Jan/"
-categories: meetup
-tags: [php, drupal, yeoman, grunt, bower, jekyll, "Chris Charlton", "Frank Andersen"]
+published: true
 ---

+**Meetup Date: {{ page.date | date: "%B %-d, %Y" }}**

 The Long Beach __Web & App dev Professionals (WAPRO)__ group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and the values of open source software (F/OSS).
 We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.